Andhra State: Governors

+Chief ministers

+On 1 October 1953, 11 districts in the Telugu-speaking portion of Madras State became the new Andhra State with Kurnool as the capital.

-Chief ministers of Andhra State
+Deputy Chief ministers

 Andhra State consisted of North Andhra, Coastal Andhra and Rayalaseema regions.
 This state was carved out of Madras State in 1953.

-Deputy Chief ministers of Andhra State

-Andhra State consisted of North Andhra, Coastal Andhra and Rayalaseema regions.
-This state was carved out of Madras State in 1953.
 Neelam Sanjeeva Reddy served as deputy CM under Prakasam and Bezawada Gopala Reddy.
 Later, the Andhra state was merged with Telangana province of Hyderabad to form Andhra Pradesh in November 1956.

+Leaders of the Opposition

 List of districts

 During the time of the formation of Andhra State, it had only eleven districts.

 Vishalandhra Movement

 The Visalandhra, Vishalandhra or Vishala Andhra was a movement in post-independence India for a united state for all Telugu speakers, a Greater Andhra (Telugu: విశాలాంధ్ర Viśālāndhra).
-This movement was led by the Communist Party of India under the banner of Andhra Mahasabha with a demand to merge all the Telugu-speaking areas into one state.
-(The Communist Party of India demanded for the formation of similar linguistic states across India.)
 The movement succeeded and a separate state of Andhra Pradesh was formed by merging Telugu-speaking areas of Hyderabad State (Telangana) with Andhra State on 1 November 1956 as part of the States Reorganisation Act.
 (Andhra State had been previously carved out of Madras State on 1 October 1953.)
 However, on 2 June 2014, Telangana State was separated back out of Andhra Pradesh and the Vishalandhra experiment came to an end.
 The residual Andhra Pradesh now has approximately the same borders.